Knowledge base

 Author: Nikita Razdorsky

-This is the primary decision-making strategy for those with a defined Solar Plexus Center.
-Its essence is simple: clarity takes time, and spur-of-the-moment spontaneity is unreliable.
-The emotional wave rises, falls, then evens out, and only on that flat “shelf” does the unmistakable sense of “yes” or “no” appear.
-Hence, rule number one is to pause—at least overnight, and ideally for one or two full cycles of your natural emotional wave.
+This is the primary decision-making method for people with a defined Solar Plexus Center.
+Its essence is simple: clarity comes with time; spontaneity in the moment is unreliable.
+The emotional wave moves through a high, a low, and a leveling out, and only on that even “plateau” does a recognizable sense of “yes” or “no” appear.
+That is why the first rule is to hold the pause: at least overnight, and preferably through one or two natural cycles of mood fluctuation.

-Key point: “No truth in the now” is not a ban on action.
-It’s an invitation to let your emotions complete their full cycle.
-Decisions made from an even-keeled state are easier to uphold, require fewer tweaks, and rarely lead to regret.
+❗️Key idea: “there is no truth in the now” is not a ban on action.
+It is an invitation to let your emotions move through a full cycle.
+Decisions made from a settled state are easier to uphold, need fewer corrections, and are less likely to turn into regret.

-Translate your intention into a concrete choice, and give yourself time for the answer to ripen.
-Do not decide at the peak of excitement or at the trough of the wave (sadness, fear, anger, etc.); both states amplify future regret.
-Tell the other person, “I need some time—I’ll get back to you tomorrow/on Monday,” note the deadline, and return once your emotional wave has stabilized.
+Turn your intention into a specific choice and give yourself time for the answer to mature.
+Do not make decisions at the peak of enthusiasm or at the bottom of the wave (sadness, fear, anger, and so on): both states intensify regret afterward.
+Tell the other person, “I need time; I’ll come back with an answer tomorrow/on Monday,” set a deadline, and return when the emotional wave has leveled out.

-Signs of genuine clarity: physical ease rather than shaky enthusiasm or anxiety; the answer remains stable when you check it again in the morning and in the evening; the decision stands on its own, independent of external incentives—you would choose the same even if the bonus disappeared.
-If the answer is “maybe,” that is neither “yes” nor “no,” but a cue to keep waiting.
-And if clarity does not arrive within a reasonable time, the natural next step is a polite refusal or postponement—better a “not now” than a hesitant “yes.”
+Signs of genuine clarity: bodily calm instead of shaky enthusiasm or anxiety; the answer remains stable when you check it again morning and evening; the decision is independent of external incentives—you would choose the same way even if the bonus disappeared.
+If the answer is “probably,” it is neither a “yes” nor a “no,” but a signal to keep waiting.
+And if clarity has not arrived after a reasonable amount of time, the natural choice is a polite no or a postponement—better “not now” than “yes” from doubt.

-💬 Respecting your own emotional tempo generally increases others’ trust in you.
-When you openly say that you need time and return by the deadline with a clear answer, your value in your partners’ eyes grows, and the quality of your joint decisions grows along with it (even though it may feel the opposite in the moment).
+💬 Respecting your personal emotional pace usually increases trust in you.
+When you state clearly that you need time and return by the deadline with a clear answer, your value in your partners’ eyes grows, and so does the quality of shared decisions (even if it may seem otherwise in the moment).

-Typical distortions: mistaking the emotional wave (impatience, fears, desire for gain, inspiration, joy) for alleged intuition; demanding iron-clad guarantees; rationalizing your impulse after the fact with logic and arguments; stretching the wait into procrastination.
-The right approach is transparent time boundaries and an honest check-in: “I’m on the upswing,” “I’m on the downswing,” “I’m in a balanced state.”
+❌Typical distortions: confusing the emotional wave (impatience, fear, the desire for gain, inspiration, joy) with supposed intuition; demanding complete guarantees; rationally justifying your impulse after the fact (logic and arguments); stretching waiting into procrastination.
+The correct path is transparent time boundaries and an honest check: “I’m on a high,” “I’m in a low,” “I’m in an even state.”

 Sacral Authority